Kqirk/advice-to-sim-uow-cs-students/readme.md

+# Advice To Future SIM, University of Wollong Computer Science Students
 # Intro
 This page is highly inspired by [NUS's seniors advice to their juniors](https://github.com/nushackers/notes-to-cs-freshmen-from-the-future)
 Head to that page too and just ignore the NUS specific advice on modules